 “Support the Horse” license plates are made for cars, trucks, motor homes, motorcycles and farm trucks.
 Plates are not available for trailers and farm tractors.

 My current registration expires in a week, what can I do?

-Go ahead and renew your current license plates, as well as purchase your “Support the Horse” certificate.
-Once you receive your “Support the Horse” certificate you can take it to the DMV and transfer your registration to the “Support the Horse” plates.
+We can usually get the electronic pin number to you in a matter of minutes during the week.
+If you have to renew your plates, go ahead and renew your current license plates, as well as purchase your "Support the Horse" certificate pin number.
+Once you receive your “Support the Horse” electronic certificate pin you can take it to the DMV and transfer your registration to the “Support the Horse” plates.
 Please contact your County Motor Vehicle Office for details and information of fees.

 My current vehicle registration doesn’t expire until next year.
 Do I have to wait until then to get my “Support the Horse” license plates?

-No, you can take the certificate to your Colorado County Motor Vehicle office anytime after January 1, 2009.
+No, you can take the electronic certificate pin to your Colorado County Motor Vehicle office anytime.
 The DMV will issue a credit for any unused months left on your registration, and renew your plates for one year from the date of purchase.

 Can I take my application and donation to the DMV?